About

 The site is not affiliated with the Australian Government, IPEA, or any party.
 It is a public-interest project.

 We show the work-related expenditure parliamentarians claim — travel, office administration, staff-related costs and the other categories IPEA reports.
-We currently do not show salary or superannuation: those are set by the Remuneration Tribunal and are largely formulaic rather than discretionary, and we'd rather omit them than present them with caveats.
-They may be added later, clearly separated.
+We show salary and superannuation: these are set by the Remuneration Tribunal and are largely formulaic rather than discretionary, and we have modelled them to present an approximation of salaries and superannuation payments.
+Where a MP has been in office and is on a defined benefit, we have attempted to represent this to the best of our ability.

 Reading the numbers fairly

 Raw totals are not a like-for-like measure of value or frugality.
 A senator representing a remote, geographically vast state will legitimately incur more travel than an inner-city member.
-Higher spending often reflects ministerial duties, electorate size, or distance from Canberra — not waste.
+Higher spending often reflects ministerial duties, electorate size, or distance from Canberra, not strictly waste.
 Please read the figures as a transparency record, not a scoreboard.

 For exactly how the figures are sourced and calculated, see the methodology.